 - Difficulties chewing and swallowing are monitored and reported to the care team.

 What must care facilities provide to reduce the risk of choking or aspiration?

 People living in licensed B.C. care facilities must have immediate access to at least 1 employee who:

 - has a valid first aid and CPR certificate;

-- is knowledgeable about their medical conditions, including their risk of choking; and
+- is knowledgeable about each person in care’s medical conditions, including their risk of choking and aspiration;

-- is able to communicate with emergency workers.
+- is able to communicate with emergency workers; and

 - can easily access first aid supplies, including times when care is provided off the community care facility premises.

 For more information on food and nutrition in care facilities with less than 24 people, see the Meals and More Manual at www.health.gov.bc.ca/library/publications/year/2008/Meals_and_More_Manual.pdf (PDF 2.04MB).

 For more information on food and nutrition in care facilities with 25 or more people, see the Audits and More Manual at www.health.gov.bc.ca/library/publications/year/2008/Audits_and_More_Manual.pdf (PDF 5.08MB).